blurrycontour/zuul-gerrit/doc/source/reference/drivers/elasticsearch.rst

       Boolean value that determines if the reporter should add job's vars to the exported build doc.
+      NOTE: The index-vars is not including the secrets.

    .. attr:: index-returned-vars
       :default: false